frederic-perez/AmE-dictionary/data/idioms.md

 __the half of it__ A portion of something, typically implied to be the most important of significant part.
 (Often used in the negative.)
 __the happy day__ A wedding, or marriage in general.
 __the heebie-jeebies__ An extreme or acute sensation of fear, apprehension, worry, or anxiety.
 Often used houses, for example, give many people the heebie-jeebies, while others get the heebie-jeebies from circus clowns.
 Often used with “get” or “give.” _I have the heebie-jeebies whenever I go to the dentist._
+__the hell out of__ _slang_ To a huge or great degree; very much. _Don’t sneak up on me like that, you scared the hell out of me!_ _That movie scared the hell out of me._ _The boxer beat the hell out of his opponent._
 __the honest truth__ The sincere, unadulterated truth.
 __the idiot box__ A television set, or television in general.
 __the jet set__ A group of wealthy individuals who travel globally, especially by private jet, to frequent fashionable resorts, social events, and the like.